Policy context

 - Equally Safe Delivery Plan

-- Relationships, Sexual Health and Parenthood resource: A new national resource for relationships, sexual health and parenthood (RSHP) education for children and young people has been launched in Scotland.
+- Relationships, Sexual Health and Parenthood resource: A national resource for relationships, sexual health and parenthood (RSHP) education for children and young people has been launched in Scotland.
 The resource can be used in early learning settings, schools, colleges and community-based learning.
 It is organised to sit within Curriculum for Excellence.

 Previous policies that underpin current activities: